mikemarsian/serially/README.md

 * If a task returns _false_, the execution stops and the next tasks in the chain won't be performed for current instance

 ### Inspection
-The easiest way to inspect the task run results, is using `serially.task_runs` instance method (which is supported for ActiveRecord classes only):
+The easiest way to inspect the task run results, is using `serially.task_runs` instance method:
 ```ruby
 post1.serially.task_runs # => returns ActiveRecord::Relation of all task runs for post1, ordered by their order of running
 post1.serially.task_runs.finished # => returns Relation of all tasks runs that finished (successfully or not) for post1